 How to become a solar installer in South Africa

-So you want to become a solar installer but don’t know where to start?
+So you want to know how to become a solar installer in South Africa but don’t know where to start?
 Through GREEN’s extensive experience of the industry and our interactions with industry veterans we have come up with 5 steps you can take to becoming a qualified and recognised solar installer.

 1. What is required?